 Installation, film, house, doorbell

-Amazon is marketing a video doorbell called "Ring", to be installed on the front door of one's house.
-Connected to an electronic lock, it allows to remotely open the door of one's home, to receive deliveries, for example.
-Ring is equipped with a camera, which films what is happening in front of it at any time.
-You can watch it on your smartphone, no matter where you are.
+The House That Wishes You Well is about a seemingly ordinary object: a smart doorbell called “Ring,” sold by Amazon, to be installed at the entrance of your home.
+Connected to an electronic lock, it allows you to remotely open your door—to receive deliveries, for example.
+Ring is equipped with a camera that continuously records everything happening in front of it.
+You can watch the footage on your smartphone, no matter where you are.

-Software, programmed to detect behaviors, or neural networks trained to recognize faces... (perhaps assisted by click workers paid to stalk your ex.) capture, annotate, data mine, transform the mass of data, filter through biometric detection assisted by deep learning, according to a list of suspicious gestures, throw their results to public police officers or intelligence agencies...
+Software designed to detect behavior, or neural networks trained to recognize faces (possibly assisted by click workers paid to stalk your ex), capture, annotate, data-mine, and transform massive amounts of footage.
+Through biometric detection aided by deep learning, they filter gestures according to lists of suspicious behaviors and forward their results to law enforcement or intelligence agencies.

 Installation